 I recently had the pleasure of speaking with the almost over-night YouTube sensation (circa 2016) 8Booth.
 His videos have been a bit of a personal obsession of mine since my introduction late last year.
-You see some years back I had a friend convince me the jumping out of a plane at 5k feet would be a fun idea.
+You see, some years back I had a friend convince me the jumping out of a plane at 5k feet would be a fun idea.
 It was.
-As anyone who’s jumped out of a plane, or maybe even off a bridge (with a bungie cord) will tell you, in the hours, days and weeks after jumping… There is a fairly particular feeling, a desire, to jump again.
-It hit me in the time after at the most in-opportune times, while I was on my 28th story balcony for instance, or when I visited Niagara Falls – basically when you’re up that high, you just start to think about how fun it feels to fall that far down.
+As anyone who’s jumped out of a plane, or maybe even off a bridge (with a bungee cord) will tell you, in the hours, days and weeks after jumping… There is a fairly particular feeling, a desire, to jump again.
+It hits me after at the most in-opportune times, while I was on my 28th story balcony for instance, or when I visited Niagara Falls – basically when you’re up that high, you just start to think about how fun it feels to fall that far down.
 So in the age of first-person gaming, the need to know everything and our almost perfectly human flirtation with death, it’s no surprise that what 8Booth was doing, was / is getting noticed.
 I thought a lot about how we at Toronto Creatives create, plan, execute, edit and even release our content.
 It’s planned, discussed, researched, and produced meticulously.
 I also reflected on our team members, probably the most talented group of people I’ve ever worked with – each one creates differently.
-Different creative processes are even explored and nourished.
+Different creative processes are explored and nourished.
 This was what I wanted to focus on in my time with 8Booth; the process.

 A: Yes, in my belief, they are the same.
 I will continue to film until the day I die.
 When thinking on which title I am first, I’d have to say they are equal components to my end goal, which is that I want people to remember my name at least 200 years after im dead.
 They work hand in hand by displaying how technical a stunt can be with the proper set up.
 I rarely had anyone film me.